Singularities of character varieties

 \section{Preliminaries}

 We will work over the complex numbers $\mathbb{C}$ throughout the article.
 In order to give a uniform proof of the dimension estimate of elliptic endoscopic loci, we need to rewrite many basics of character varieties in the generality of nonconnected groups.
 The key ingredient is a suitable notion of parabolic subgroups, which we recall in \S \ref{subsec-AG}.
-A review of Luna's slice theorem and some criteria for determining singularities will be found in \S \ref{subsec-EtS} and \S \ref{subsec-Sing} respectively.
+A review of some criteria for determining singularities will be found in \S \ref{subsec-Sing}.